 What are the requirements to become a Sociology major?

-If you did not enter Framingham State College with Sociology as your declared major, you will need to apply to become a Sociology major.
+If you did not enter Framingham State University with Sociology as your declared major, you will need to apply to become a Sociology major.
 Sociology majors must have a minimum QPA of 2.0 and have completed at least 4 courses at Framingham State College.
 Interested students must apply to the major by filling out an application form and being interviewed by the department Chair.
 (See Contact Information on the department Web site for information and an application form.)

 When do I have to declare my intention to major in Sociology?
 To whom do I talk about this?